Standard Room Rate = $3,150/semester [$6,300/year] (for doubles, triples and quads)

-Your housing assignment and contact information for your roommate(s) will be posted online through your Cascade student account in mid-July.
+Your housing assignment and contact information for your roommate(s) will be posted online through your myPugetSound portal in mid-July.
 You will also receive a confirmation letter in the mail from the Residence Life office containing important details about moving into housing in August.
 The letter will also introduce you to the Residence Life professional and student staff members who will work in your new community.

 An important part of coming to college is meeting new people and experiencing new things!
-We encourage you to fill out your housing preferences form and go through our roommate matching process.
-However, if you are interested in requesting a specific student as your roommate, there is a section on the housing preferences form for you to indicate the name of that individual.
+We encourage you to fill out your Housing Application and go through our roommate matching process.
+However, if you are interested in requesting a specific student as your roommate, there is a section on the housing application you may fill out.
+You will need the student ID number of the student you are requesting to be housed with.
 In order for Residence Life to pair you with the roommate you have requested, the roommate must also request you in return.
 Please make sure that both you and your prospective roommate have requested each other on the housing preferences form.
-If you have already submitted your preferences form and need to make any changes, contact the Residence Life office at email@example.com or 253.879.3317.
+If you have already submitted your preferences form and need to make any changes, contact the Residence Life office at firstname.lastname@example.org or 253.879.3317.

 Tip number 1: expect success!
 Students who are very different often make excellent roommates!
 We strongly encourage you to move in, attend orientation, and get into a routine with classes before you make a determination about compatibility.
 Try to avoid making snap judgments about your roommate based on brief communications over the summer or social media such as Facebook or Twitter.
 Many times it just takes students spending some intentional, quality time getting to know each other to learn that they are a great match!
 Residence Life staff provide a number of guided opportunities for you to explore your roommate dynamic at the start of the year, including leading a "roommate success" conversation and facilitating you and your roommate filling out a Roommate Standards Agreement form.
 If at some point during the year you find that your living arrangement is not working, you should contact your RA, RCC, or RD to talk about your situation and options.